 In London, the trials are only taking place in certain boroughs with three different operators and will be restricted by ‘geo-fencing’ on-board computer systems from passing into boroughs that haven’t yet signed up.
 This means if you try to scoot through a borough which hasn’t signed up, the e-scooter will slowly come to a halt at the boundary line.

-How do you stay safe when riding an e-scooter?
+Staying safe when riding an e-scooter

 When it comes to safety whilst riding an e-scooter, the rules are similar to cycling.
 Helmets are recommended but not mandatory.